-We have audited the annual financial statements of Société Nationale Industrielle et Minière (SNIM) which comprise a statement of financial position as at December 31, 2020, as well as the income statement, statement of change in equity and cash flow statement for the year ended December 31, 2020 and notes to the annual financial statements, including a summary of significant accounting policies (together the "Annual Financial Statements").

-These Annual Financial Statements were approved by the Board of Directors.
+We have audited the annual financial statements of Société Nationale Industrielle et Minière (SNIM) which comprise a statement of financial position as at December 31, 2021, as well as the income statement, statement of change in equity and cash flow statement for the year ended December 31, 2020 and notes to the annual financial statements, including a summary of significant accounting policies (together the "Annual Financial Statements").
+These Annual Financial Statements were prepared by Management on April 26, 2022, on the basis of the elements available at that date.

-In our opinion, the accompanying Annual Financial Statements present fairly, in all material respects, the financial position of the Entity as at December 31, 2020 and its financial performance and cash flows for the year then ended, in accordance with International Financial Reporting Standards.
+In our opinion, the accompanying Annual Financial Statements present fairly, in all material respects, the financial position of the Entity as at December 31, 2021 and its financial performance and cash flows for the year then ended, in accordance with International Financial Reporting Standards.